What Is Cryptocurrency Mining and How Does It Work?

 A block header acts as an identifier for each individual block, meaning each block has a unique hash.
 When creating a new block, miners combine the hash of the previous block with the root hash of their candidate block to generate a new block hash.
 They must also add an arbitrary number known as a nonce.

-As such, when trying to validate their candidate block, a miner needs to combine the root hash, the previous block’s hash, and a nonce and put them all through a hash function.
+So, when trying to confirm their candidate block, a miner needs to combine the root hash, the previous block’s hash, and a nonce and put them all through a hash function.
 Their goal is to do this repeatedly until they can create a valid hash.

 The root hash and the hash of the previous block cannot be changed, so miners must change the nonce value several times until a valid hash is found.
 In order to be considered valid, the output (block hash) must be less than a certain target value determined by the protocol.
-In Bitcoin mining, the block hash must start with a certain number of zeros — this is called the mining difficulty.
+In Bitcoin mining, the block hash must start with a certain number of zeros — this target value is known as the mining difficulty.

 Step 4: Broadcasting the mined block

-As we’ve now seen, miners must hash the block header repeatedly using different nonce values.
-They do so until they find a valid block hash, after which the miner who found it will broadcast this block to the network.
-All other nodes will check if the block and its hash are valid and, if so, add the new block to their copy of the blockchain.
+As we’ve seen, miners must hash the block header repeatedly using different nonce values.
+They do so until they find a valid block hash.
+When a miner finds a valid block hash, they broadcast this block to the network.
+Then, all other validating nodes will check if the block is valid and, if so, add the new block to their copy of the blockchain.

-At this point, the candidate block becomes a confirmed block and all miners move on to mine the next block.
-Miners who couldn’t find a valid hash on time discard their candidate block and the mining race starts all over again.
+At this point, the candidate block becomes a confirmed block, and all miners move on to mine the next block.
+Miners who couldn’t find a valid hash on time discard their candidate block as a new mining race starts.

 What if Two Blocks Are Mined at the Same Time?